 - The information provided by CII Knowledge Services, on the CII Knowledge Services section of the Website, is general in nature, and is not intended as expert advice, nor as a guide to insurance, risk or financial services for consumers.
 It is not a substitute for advice provided by a Financial Adviser or other suitably qualified professional.
 You are advised to consult with a Financial Adviser or other suitably qualified professional and to check product information for full details, changes and new information regarding any insurance or financial services product.
 No claims or endorsements are made for any insurance or financial services product in the CII Knowledge Services section and the editor and publisher disclaim liability for the accuracy of the information contained therein or any consequences of any use or misuse of it to the fullest extent permitted by law.

 - You will indemnify CII against any and all claims, damages, losses, liabilities and costs arising from and in connection with your use and/or abuse of the Website or your breach of these Terms and Conditions.

-- Any link (be it a hyperlink or other referral device) either described in an Offline publication or used on the Website (including any Restricted area) is provided solely for the use and convenience of the visitor.
+- Any link (be it a hyperlink or other referral device) provided by the CII on the Website (including any Restricted area) or in an Offline publication, is provided solely for the use and convenience of the visitor.
 The link does not represent any endorsement or recommendation by us and does not mean that we have any association with the linked website.
 We are not responsible for the content of any websites that have links either to or from the Website or for the legal consequences of your entering into any contracts with the third parties that have these linked websites and we do not accept any liability for any loss, damage, expense, costs or liability whatsoever incurred by you as a result.

-- Access to, and use of, the Website is at your own risk and we do not warrant that the use of the Website or any material downloaded from it will not cause damage to any property, including but not limited to loss of data or computer virus infection.
+- Access to, and use of, the Website is at your own risk and we do not warrant that the use of the Website will be uninterrupted or error free or that any material downloaded from it will not cause damage to any property, including but not limited to loss of data or computer virus infection.